UNDERSTANDING THE PROBLEM

 Work-loss due to ill-health continues to be a global concern, costing the UK economy alone £100bn per year.
 Successive governments have struggled to reduce the numbers of people unable to work due to ill-health.
 In part the problem is due to gaps in knowledge and understanding.
 This impedes implementation of evidence-based solutions, because those knowledge gaps are transferred to the policies and practices of the relevant systems (healthcare, employment and welfare).

-A purely biomedical understanding of the work-health relationship has failed because it doesn’t acknowledge the trajectory of interactions involved between the worker with a common health problem and their environment, and does not harness the health-supportive aspects of work.
+A purely biomedical understanding of the work-health relationship has failed because it doesn’t acknowledge the interactions between the worker with a common health problem and their environment, and does not harness the health-supportive aspects of work.
 It also lends itself to the view that work-relevant health problems are always a medical concern.
-It is now widely accepted over-medicalisation can keep people away from work unnecessarily.
-This is detrimental because the evidence shows “the longer someone is away from work, the less likely it is that they will return”.
+It is now widely accepted that over-medicalisation can keep people away from work unnecessarily.
+This is detrimental because the evidence shows the longer someone is away from work, the less likely it is that they will return.